What is Stewardship?

 Email: Office@Assumptionchicago.org

-The Church office is open Monday through Thursday from 9:00 am - 2:00 pm and Friday from 9:00 am - 12:00 pm.
+The Church office is open Monday through Friday from 9:30 am - 2:00 pm

 Upcoming Events / Dates To Remember

-Do you see something that needs the attention of our Maintenance committee, click here
+Do you see something that needs the attention of our Maintenance committee, click here?

 General website support or website questions, click here!